-If your test and measurement device has positive and negative supply channels, then the “Master Enable” button can be used to switch both of the variable supplies off or on at once.
+If your Test & Measurement Device has positive and negative supply channels, then the “Master Enable” button can be used to switch both of the variable supplies off or on at once.
 The “Positive Supply” and “Negative Supply” buttons can be used to enable or disable each of the two variable supplies individually.
 While the Master Enable is off, each power supply can be set to a Ready or Off state, if the supply is ready, it will be turned on when the Master Enable is set to on.

-If your test and measurement device has only one supply, then the “Voltage Output is On” button will turn the supply on or off.
+If your Test & Measurement Device has only one supply, then the “Voltage Output is On” button will turn the supply on or off.